 The Scottish Fire and Rescue Service is a Stonewall Diversity Champion and is committed to advancing lesbian, gay, bi and trans (LGBT) equality and this is reflective in all our policies which are inclusive of all protected characteristics.

-For more information on working with us, please visit Scottish Fire and Rescue Service website.
+For more information on working with us, please visit the Scottish Fire and Rescue Service website.